Theatre / La Bohème

 - Hooker with a Heart of Gold: It's subtly implied that Musette is a High-Class Call Girl.
+She is probably a courtesan or "kept woman" who seeks out sugar daddies like Alcindoro; her flashy, hedonistic behavior would be considered demi-mondaine at the very least.
 There's no other explanation for why she can afford such fine clothes and such a sumptuous dinner table.
 And she's certainly very kindly and sweet towards poor Mimi.

 - Large Ham: Rodolphe in-universe when he's acting out his play, which evidently involves a sword duel and a dramatic rescue of a maiden.